 Walleye are a member of the perch family.
 They are also a 'cousin' the sauger, which are not found in Utah.
+Used to be classified as Stizostedion vitreum, but now classified as Sander vitrius.

 Prominent "canine" teeth distinguish this big perch from its smaller cousin, the Yellow Perch.
 Color is brassy olive buff, sometimes shading to yellowish sides and white beneath.
 Large, dark blotch at rear base of the first dorsal fin and the lower lobe of tail is white-tipped.
 The tail is moderately forked.